isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

     #!/usr/bin/env bash
     set -e
     # Destroys a GridFTP deployment in GCP
-    # For details about expected inputs and outputs, refer to: https://github.com/EMBL-EBI-TSI/gridftp-server
     # The script assumes that env vars for authentication with GCP are already present.

     # Export input variable in the bash environment